 Most Arabs believe that most of life’s events are controlled and orchestrated by God.
 Man is dependent on the fate as determined by God and is powerless in controlling many of life’s events.
 As a result, religious affiliation is essential to everyone in Arab society.

-Most Arabs believe there should be no separation between church and state and that religion should be taught to children in school.
+Most Arabs believe there should be no separation between religion and state and that religion should be taught to children in school.

 While there are multiple sects of Islam, Islamic law (Sharia) is as important as any other type of law.